Miscellaneous Treble-O Information

 There are four of these connections where the brass strips exit the plastic housing, are bent over under the rails, and soldered.
 A connection may look OK under normal viewing but under close inspection, a broken solder joint may be revealed.
 Sometimes it is just a hairline crack that is hard to see without magnification.
 You can also move the rails a bit to detect a break.
 In fact, the rails will usually slide fairly easily within the simulated spikes/screws if the solder connection is broken and this can be a clue.

 The fix, of course, is to resolder the joint.
-The rails and strips must be very clean and polished and a good solder flux used to affect a good job.
-Use a soldering iron that is large enough (35-45 watts) so enough heat can be transferred to the joint in a short period of time.
+The rails and strips must be very clean and polished and a good solder flux used to effect a good job.
+Use a soldering iron that is large enough (35-45 watts) so that enough heat can be transferred to the joint in a short period of time.
 You must work quickly to avoid melting the plastic in the area of the solder joint which could move rails out of correct alignment.
 Of course, if enough solder is present at the joint, you can usually just dab a bit of flux on the joint and reheat the connection with the iron to reflow the solder.

-Another possibility is the tabs on the brass strips can actually be broken at the bend where they exit the plastic housing.
+Another possibility is that the tabs on the brass strips can actually be broken at the bend where they exit the plastic housing.
 This can be seen by looking closely and also by moving the rail.
 See how to fix this below in the "Inside Inspection, Cleaning, and Repair" section.

 If one or more broken connections were found and successfully repaired, replace the points into your layout and run a loco over it fairly slowly.
 If the loco now moves steadily through both routes without hesitation, nothing more need be done.
 However, a more "professional" way of checking things out is with an ohmeter.
 With the blades thrown for the straight route, there should be very little resistance between the frog and either the curved stock rail or the straight frog rail.
 With the blades thrown for the diverging route, there should be very little resisitance between the frog and either the straight stock rail or the curved frog rail.

-If locos still hesitate when traversing either route or there is high resistance measured with the ohmeter, there are additional problems.
+If locos still hesitate when traversing either route or there is high resistance measured with the ohmeter, there are further problems.
 Try moving the slide lever back and forth rapidly several times with the points on a flat surface.
 This will have the effect of wearing away oxidation or corrosion on the bottom of the slide and top of the brass strips and also between the groove in the slide and the spring wire from the frog.

 If this doesn't do the trick, the plastic bottom plate will have to be removed and the interior of the points inspected.
-I suggested the above measures first because removing the plate is a bit of a pain and it must be done carefully and correctly so there is no damage done to it or the rest of the points housing.
+The reason I suggested the above measures first is because removing the plate is a bit of a pain and it must be done carefully and correctly so there is no damage done to it or the rest of the points housing.

 Removing the Bottom Plate